mhammell-laboratory/TEsmall/README.md

 	```
 	$ conda deactivate
 	```
-4. If you would like to specify the directory to which the genomes TEsmall uses for annotation are downloaded and read from please use the export command as follows
+4. If you would like to specify the directory to which the genomes TEsmall uses for annotation are downloaded and read from, you can specify it at runtime using the `--dbfolder` parameter

 	```
-	$ conda activate tesmall
-	$ export TESMALLROOT=/your/desired/directory
-	$ tesmall -f Parental_1.fastq.gz DroKO_1.fastq.gz -g hg19 -l Parental DroKO
+	$ TEsmall -f Parental_1.fastq.gz DroKO_1.fastq.gz -g hg19 -l
-	$ conda deactivate
+	Parental DroKO --dbfolder /path/to/another/folder/
 	```
+	The files used by TEsmall will be downloaded to/access from the `genomes` folder inside `/path/to/another/folder/`
+	The default location is `$HOME/TEsmall_db/`

 ### For more information

 ```
-$ tesmall -h
+$ TEsmall -h
 usage: TEsmall [-h] [-a STR] [-m INT] [-M INT] [-g STR] [--maxaln INT]
                [--mismatch INT] [-o STR [STR ...]] [-p INT] [-f STR [STR ...]]
-               [-l STR [STR ...]] [--verbose INT] [-v]
+               [-l STR [STR ...]] [--dbfolder STR] [--verbose INT] [-v]

 optional arguments:
   -h, --help            show this help message and exit